“Culinary Aestheticism – A Tale of Two Harmonies”

 Fernet Branca is notoriously aesthetically inharmonious at first, but after a few rounds of it over the course of a few memorably positive evenings, Fernet grows on you, you metabolize the dissonance and it becomes harmonious if only at the edge.
 The symbolic side works in nearly the same way.
 True, chicken liver mouse can taste akin to peanut butter (harmonious), but it is organ meat and that is symbolically inharmonious to many.
 If you are hungry enough or have to eat it to be polite, liver can grow on you pretty fast.

 In these examples taste is being cultivated and acquired tastes are being acquired.
-The mechanism is the duality or two sidedness of beauty.
+The mechanism is the duality, Janus quality, or two sidedness of beauty.
 We have a motivational drive to reduce dissonance (theory of cognitive dissonance) so if we can enfranchise people (show values in common) with one side, we can subversively stretch (or move within) their harmonic bounds with the other.

 Pushing aesthetic harmonic boundaries leads into the second goal for change that was stated in the beginning.
 Your head can get cluttered with symbols and concerns which lead to anxiety and prevent relaxation.
-Meditation may be one way to clear the mind, but aesthetically jarring experiences can also clear the mind and dispel anxiety.
+Meditation may be one way to clear the mind, but aesthetically jarring experiences can also clear the mind, dispel anxiety, and create repose.
 Seeking out aesthetic experiences that lie at the fringes of harmony is therefore therapeutic and should be promoted.

 Dispelling anxiety demands an understanding of acquired tastes.
 A